-The Davis mansion at Morven Park contains a diverse collection of art, furniture, and souvenirs gathered from Europe, North Africa, East Asia, and the Mediterranean region by Marguerite and Westmoreland Davis at the turn of the 20th century.
+If you’re looking for educational things to do with kids in Loudoun County, consider a visit to Morven Park.
+The magnificent Greek Revival mansion at Morven Park was built over a modest fieldstone house.
+From 1903 to 1942, the home was occupied by Westmoreland and Marguerite Davis.
+The Davis mansion contains a diverse collection of art, furniture, and souvenirs gathered from Europe, North Africa, East Asia, and the Mediterranean region by Marguerite and Westmoreland Davis at the turn of the 20th century.
 The collection offers insight into the Davises’ world travels.
 To help them plan their itineraries, Marguerite and her family appear to have preferred the popular Baedeker Guides, as over 40 of the comprehensive travel guides are held in the Morven Park Library.
-Inscriptions inside the books, written by Marguerite’s mother or siblings, often provide the date of their visit.
+Inscriptions inside the books, written by Marguerite’s mother or siblings, often provide the date of their visits.

-While traveling, the Davises purchased everything from genuine antiquities to common souvenirs.
-To meet the demand of American visitors, souvenir shops around the world began creating and selling commercialized products that would appeal to tourists.
+As the popularity of commercialized goods for tourists grew throughout the world, souvenir shops in different countries began producing and selling commercialized items that would appeal to travelers in order to meet the demand from American visitors.
 For example, Japan’s artisans sold clothing catered to western fashion tastes, western-style furniture with an Asian flair, and realistic carvings and paintings of favored Japanese subject matters.
 As a result, many casual collectors like the Davises furnished their homes with East Asian art designed for the American market, instead of authentic relics.

-Coinciding with an expansion of travel, well-to-do Americans started to furnish their homes with aesthetically appealing antiquities.
+Coinciding with an expansion of travel, and in an effort to keep up with the up-and-coming trend, well-to-do Americans started to furnish their homes with aesthetically appealing antiquities.
 The goal was to achieve cultural rejuvenation inside the home to counteract the rapidly changing landscape of industrial America.
 The Davises often relied on art dealers such as the Duveen Brothers to broker the transfer of treasures from failing European estates into their possession.
 Marguerite also commissioned several Gothic Revival furniture pieces from Italian furniture maker Fratelli Mora.

-Research into the fascinating collection at Morven Park is ongoing.
+The fascinating collection at Morven Park is still being researched.
 In 2018, Morven Park engaged a subject matter expert to conduct research on Marguerite’s Asian Art collection.
 We now know that the twenty objects composing this collection form two distinct groups: commercial craft art developed for the western market and traditional Buddhist relics.

 As funding becomes available, Morven Park continues its research to learn more about the fascinating mix of prized art and quirky souvenirs collected by the Davises.
 Nonprofit organizations like Morven Park depend on donations to fund research and conservation of unique collection objects.